Data File Editor

 The Net Express Desktop (IDE) Window should be displayed.

-1 The ITEMASC1.DAT should be shown in both the left and right window panes.
-Double-click on either item (ITEMASC1.DAT) and the Micro Focus Data File Editor should display a list of the first few records in the file.
+1. The ITEMASC1.DAT should be shown in both the left and right window panes.
+Double-click on either ITEMASC1.DAT and the Micro Focus Data File Editor should display a list of the first few records in the file.

 The following screen should be displayed.